ChenhuaWANG22/react-navigation.github.io/docs/stack-navigator.md

 Customize the style for the container of the `headerTitle` component, for example to add padding.

+By default, `headerTitleContainerStyle` is with an absolute position style and preset offsets both left and right side.
+This may lead to white space or overlap between headerLeft and headerTitle component if a customized headerLeft is used.
+This can be solved by adjusting left and right style in `headerTitleContainerStyle`.

 #### `headerTintColor`

 Tint color for the header